ankur1812/digitalchefs-unsplash-ui/README.md

 #### Demo
 The project is also available on Codepen, and can be checked through below links:

-<a href="https://codepen.io/ankur1218/pen/OJwLVVJ">Code + Demo</a>.

-<a href="https://codepen.io/ankur1218/full/OJwLVVJ">Demo Fullscreen</a>
+<a href="https://codepen.io/ankur1218/full/OJwLVVJ">Project Demo (Codepen) </a>

-NOTE: The Unsplash search API currently faces the CORS issues.
-For a quick fix, the <a href="https://chrome.google.com/webstore/detail/cors-unblock/lfhmikememgdcahcdlaciloancbhjino?hl=en">CORS Unblock</a> chrome extension can be installed (and activated).
+<b>NOTE: </b> The Unsplash search API currently faces <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS/Errors">CORS</a> issues inside Codepen.
+For fixing it, either install (and activate) the <a href="https://chrome.google.com/webstore/detail/cors-unblock/lfhmikememgdcahcdlaciloancbhjino?hl=en">CORS Unblock</a> chrome extension on your browser, or setup this project directly on your localhost.

 ### Features